David J. Gerber

 - B.A., Trinity College

-David J. Gerber is Distinguished Professor of Law at Chicago-Kent College of Law, Illinois Institute of Technology.
-Professor Gerber is currently President of the American Society of Comparative Law.
+David J. Gerber is a University Distinguished Professor, Emeritus, and Distinguished Professor of Law, Emeritus, at Chicago-Kent College of Law, Illinois Institute of Technology.

 He writes and teaches primarily in the areas of antitrust/competition law, comparative law, international economic law and globalization studies.
-He received his B.A. from Trinity College (Conn.), his M.A. from Yale, and his J.D. from the University of Chicago.
-In 2013 he was awarded the degree of Honorary Doctor of Laws by the University of Zurich, Switzerland.
+He received his B.A. from Trinity College (Conn.), his M.A. from Yale University, and his J.D. from University of Chicago.
+In 2013, he was awarded the degree of Honorary Doctor of Laws by the University of Zurich, Switzerland.

+Professor Gerber was acting president and then president of the American Society of Comparative Law from 2014 to 2016, and he was its vice-president from 2012 to 2014.
+He has also served that Society in many other positions of leadership.
+He is a founding co-editor of a book series entitled American Society of Comparative Law Studies in Comparative Law (Cambridge U. Press).
+He was a member of the Executive Editorial Board of the American Journal of Comparative Law for many years, and he has also been a member of the editorial board of numerous legal and economics journals, including the Journal of International Economic Law, Concurrences (France), and the Journal of Competition Law (Germany).
+His most recent book is Competition Law and Antitrust: A Global Guide (Oxford U. Press., 2020).
 He is also a titular member of the International Academy of Comparative Law.
-He is a founding co-editor of the new books series American Society of Comparative Law Studies in Comparative Law.
-He was a member of the Executive Editorial Board of the American Journal of Comparative Law from its inception (2007) until 2014, and he is a member of the editorial board of the Journal of International Economic Law and Concurrences (France).
-His most recent book is Global Competition: Law, Competition and Global Markets (Oxford U. Press., 2010, pbk, 2012).

 Searching for a Modernized Voice: Economics, Institutions and Predictability in European Competition Law, 37 Fordham International Law Journal 1421 (2014).